 - 1/2 tsp salt

-- 1/2 tsp espresso powder Enhances the chocolate flavor - it won't give a coffee taste
+- 1/2 tsp espresso powder Optional, it enhances the chocolate flavor

 - 1 cup milk